ericpiros/cka-training/cluster_install_config/manage_ha_cluster/ha_cluster.md

 Now as can be seen in the output above, the join command to add another controplan node is given in the output.
 The main difference between the workder node join command is that the following 2 parameters are added:
 * **--control-plane** - tells kubeadm that the node we are joining will be a control plane node.
 * **--certificate-key** - this is the decryption key for the certificates uploaded to secrets by the init command.
+* **--apiserver-advertise-address** - this is only required on our setup where we have 2 network cards on our servers.
+Set this to the IP address of the node that you are going to add to the control plane.

 Lets add master2 to the cluster as our second Control Plane node.
 I have already gone ahead and joined node1 and node2 in this example.